jtristann/odin-recipes/README.md

 This project will show all the skills I have learned so far by demonstrating it.
+Which includes basic HTML such as elements, tags, lists, links and images.